 Division and Job Title: Currently a trainee solicitor on secondment to the Washington DC office in the Banking team.
-Will qualify as an associate in Business Restructuring and Insolvency team in London in August 2017
+Shaun will qualify as an associate in Business Restructuring and Insolvency team in London in August 2017

 Degree: Philosophy and Experimental Psychology